 Below are some more useful examples of using the Get-ADComputer cmdlet to query and search computer objects in the domain by specific criteria.

-Get the total number of all active (unlocked) computers in Active Directory:
+Get the total number of all active (unblocked) computers in Active Directory:

 (Get-ADComputer -Filter {enabled -eq "true"}).count

-Calculate the number of Windows Server instances in the AD domain:
+Count the number of Windows Server hosts in the AD domain:

 (Get-ADComputer -Filter {enabled -eq "true" -and OperatingSystem -Like '*Windows Server*' }).count

-Get a list of computers in a specific OU whose names begin with LonPC:
+Get a list of computers in a specific OU whose names start with LonPC:

 Get-ADComputer -Filter {Name -like "LonPC*"} -SearchBase ‘OU=London,DC=woshub,DC=com’ -Properties IPv4Address | Format-table Name,DNSHostName,IPv4Address | ft -Wrap –Auto

-When searching in the OU, you can use the additional parameter -SearchScope 1, which means that you need to search only in the OU root.
-The -SearchScope 2 option indicates a recursive search for computers in all nested OUs.
+When searching in the OU, you can use the additional parameter -SearchScope 1, which means that you need to search only in the root OU.
+The -SearchScope 2 option means a recursive search for computers in all nested OUs.

 To find all workstation computers running Windows 10: